CHENGHAO9527/csf_project/README.md

 Building the  package to get Forest Fires Dataset ready for machine learning modeling for different frameworks.
 Datasets: http://archive.ics.uci.edu/ml/datasets/Forest+Fires

 We use Python to analyze the forest fire data.
-Specific packages used are Numpy, Pandas, Scikit-learn， etc. We use Matplotlib for visualizations.
-For the methods the team used to make our predictor, we tried Neural Network(MLP), Random Forest and Support Vector Machine (SVM).
+Specific packages used are Numpy, Pandas, Scikit-learn，etc. We use Matplotlib for visualizations.
+For the methods the team used to make our predictor, we tried to implement Neural Network(MLP), Random Forest and Support Vector Machine (SVM).

 ---
 ### Feature: